Top reasons to go on a cruise to Greenland

 Greenland is huge and for much of the year it is bound in ice.
-The window for exploration by boat can be short, and the majority of trips operat in July, August and September.
-There are also not that many ships exploring Greenland, so to ensure you get the best option for you it is imperative that you book as early as you can.
+The window for exploration by boat can be short, and the majority of trips operate in July, August and September.
+There are not many ships that explore Greenland, so to ensure you can choose the best for you it is imperative that you book as early as you can.

 In the early season the temperatures remain well above freezing, and in late August and September it becomes dark enough to see the Northern Lights.
 Ice is a big factor and can affect any expedition at any stage so you need to be flexible and consider the strength of the ship you choose.

 With fewer polar bears in much of Greenland there are also opportunities to get some longer treks in, which can be hard to achieve in other regions.
-If you want to be active on your trip then be sure you have the right ship.
+If you want to be active on your trip, definitely ensure that your ship facilitates this.

 Our top Greenland cruises